 James Hand collection.
 No date or location of this photo provided.

 10 Feb 1953: The VP-2 Squadron P2V-4 Neptune BuNo 124250 (Lt.
 Jesse Beasley PPC), returning from from a patrol from Adak to Kodiak made a GCA instrument approach to weather minimums.
-Reported weather was 200 feet, 2 miles visabilty, 18 knot right quartering head wind.
+Reported weather was ceiling 200 feet, 2 miles visibility, 18 knot right quartering head wind.
 After landing skidded off the iced runway with damage to the nose and nose gear.
 Landing gear secured down and “Ferried” to NAS Whidbey Island for repairs.